33 of the Best Side Jobs for Nurses to Earn Extra Income

 28. Drive for DoorDash

-There are other similar restaurant delivery services, but we recommend DoorDash because they are in thousands of cities and because they allow drivers to use any vehicle.
+There are other similar restaurant delivery services, but we recommend DoorDash because they are in thousands of cities and allow drivers to use any vehicle.
 Some competitors have vehicle restrictions that may prevent people from actually being able to do the job.

 29. Work for Instacart